Brother buy-out plan

 - Decide how to handle the land held as joint tenants and whether Keith would buy James’s land or sign a long-term rental agreement.

 It was a sobering first meeting and they still didn’t have a plan for handling the land held as joint tenants.
 Both brothers had always thought they’d work together until they retired.
-There was goodwill on both sides, but with no roadmap to address James’s exit, they would have to work through the process step by painful step.
+There was goodwill on both sides, but with no roadmap to address James’s exit, they would have to work through the process step by step.

 From an AgriSuccess article.